 For those of you in my home state, Prison-Based Gerrymandering might be well known, along with my comrades in New York, Delaware, or Maryland.
 For the rest, please take this small state example and reach out for us to help you tackle your own location.

-A hearing was held in the Senate Judiciary on S 340, a bill that would count prisoners in their communities rather than cellblocks.
+A hearing was held in the Senate Judiciary on count prisoners in their communities rather than cellblocks.
 Peter Wagner, from Prison Policy Initiative, has been a technical resource on this issue around the country, including successful legislative changes in New York, Delaware, and Maryland last year.
 He noted that RI Dept. of Corrections has excellent data, and the U.S. Census Bureau officially adjusted their statistics this year so that the prisons can be more easily identified.

 John Marion of Common Cause noted how every district loses by ceding power to those that contain the prisoners.
 It is not about finances, but about the number of people one needs to represent.
 He also pointed out that, under RI law, people do not lose their residence based on many things including going away to college, military service, or prison.
 When Senator Hodgson inquired about the possibility of voters awaiting trial losing their residence by this, Steve Brown (ACLU) pointed out that someone awaiting trial would not be able to register as a resident of Cranston unless they were actually from there.
 The Absentee Ballot would correspond with their “home address.”
 Likewise, prisoners are not allowed to register their children in Cranston schools nor benefit from being a Cranston resident in any tangible way.